Skip to main content

 At a practical level, a search engine needs to answer three questions:

-• Does this content exist?
+• Does this information exist?

 • Can the system understand it?